-In spite of statistics on phishing attacks and articles covering this problematic subject, protecting against a data breach continues to be a challenging issue for many organizations.
-The average cost of a data breach rose to $3.92 million in 2019.
+Despite statistics on phishing attacks and articles covering this complex subject, protecting against a data breach continues to be challenging for many organizations.
+The average cost of a data breach rose to $4.91 million in 2022.

 Among the leading contributors to the cost and the number of cyber attacks per year is the time it takes to detect and contain a breach.
 This is known as the data breach lifecycle.

 The average data breach lifecycle is around 300 days.
-Organizations that detected breaches within 200 days experience costs that are $1.2 million less, on average.
+On average, organizations that detect breaches within 200 days experience costs of $1.2 million less.
 Phishing loss statistics make it clear that this difference cannot be ignored.

-Damage related to cybercrime is projected to cost victims $6 trillion annually by 2021.
+24. Cybercrime-related damage is projected to cost victims $8 trillion annually by 2023.